 The La Sportiva TX2 knocks it outta the park in all our metrics, really raising the bar for what we expect from an approach shoe.
-While the Five Ten Guide Tennie, La Sportiva Boulder X, and the La Sportiva TX4 are made from more durable leather and better for wall climbing, we know that the majority of climbers are using their approach shoes to access and descend, and the TX2s are more than up to the task, and are much lighter and more breathable than the aforementioned shoes.
+While other models are made from more durable leather and better for wall climbing, we know that the majority of climbers are using their approach shoes to access and descend, and the TX2s are more than up to the task, and are much lighter and more breathable than the aforementioned shoes.
 These shoes climb better than almost every other shoe in our review, and only the Guide Tennie can handle technical terrain as well as the TX2.

-These shoes have a snugger fit than the TX4s, and the tongue is sewn to the inside of the shoe all the way up the medial side of the foot.
+These shoes have a snugger fit than the TX4's, and the tongue is sewn to the inside of the shoe all the way up the medial side of the foot.
 When we crank down the laces, we get a tight, stable fit that feels very similar to a climbing shoe.

 The laces on the TX2 go all the way down the toe so you can get a tight fit when it's time for some technical edging.
 In a men's size 9.5, our lead tester's usual street shoe size, his toe sits perfectly at the end of the shoe for edging, but the shoe isn't so tight that it makes hiking uncomfortable.
-Maybe the leather uppers on the TX4 stretches more than the Synthetic TX2, whatever the case, TX2 edges better than the TX4, and almost as well as our top pick for climbing, the Five Ten Guide Tennie.
+Maybe the leather uppers on the TX4 stretches more than the Synthetic TX2, whatever the case, TX2 edges better than the TX4, and almost as well as our Top Pick for climbing, the Five Ten Guide Tennie.

 The Vibram Megagrip sole is plenty sticky, and our testers had a lot of fun pushing the limits of what they could climb in an approach shoe, smearing and stemming up granite climbs, some even in the 5.10 range.
 These shoes have a similar tread pattern to the TX4s and feature a smooth lugless area at the end of the toe for maximizing rubber to rock contact.
 When wearing TX2s to the crag, all warm-ups got done in the TX2s.

-The TX2s have all the comfort of their big brother's but have a very breathable knitted up that don't stretch, keep your feet cooler, and keep the foot stank down.
-The ankle is lined with a soft, almost fleece like material.
+The TX2s have all the comfort of their big brothers but have a very breathable knitted upper that doesn't stretch, keeps your feet cooler, and keeps the foot stank down.
+The ankle is lined with a soft, almost fleece-like material.
 This not only feels great, but it also creates a dirt-proof seal around our ankles, keeping the dirt and fine sand found on many High Sierra descents out of the shoe.

 Weight & Packability

-These shoes are a super light 20oz, one of the lightest shoes in our review.
+These shoes are a super light 20.3 oz, one of the lightest shoes in our review.
 They feature what Sportiva calls the "C2 Combo Cord System".
 The Combo Cord is an elastic cord that wraps around the heel of both shoes, held in place by a little groove.
 Put the shoes together upper to upper, heel to toe, and you can secure the shoes together in a tight package.
 Gimmicky?
 Maybe, but if you like to climb multi-pitch routes without a cumbersome backpack, you'll be climbing with shoes hanging from your harness for the descent.